SpaceX to launch US Space Force GPS satellite while chasing launch record Tuesday

 This would have been the third Starlink launch in June alone, bringing the size of the growing constellation to nearly 600 satellites and closer to the threshold of 800 flying routers that Musk has said would allow for some limited broadband service to begin.

-Discuss: SpaceX to launch Space Force GPS satellite while chasing launch record
+Discuss: SpaceX launch of Space Force GPS satellite could break a record

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.